Planning a Community Approach to Diabetes Care in Low- and Middle-Income Countries Using Optimization: Patient parameter estimation

 \section{Patient parameter estimation}

-To solve the MLE problem in Proposition~\ref{prop:mle_form}, we performed grid search on four parameters ($s_0$, $\beta$, $\gamma$ and $\rho$), where we searched over $S=\{0,1,2,3\}$ for $s_0$, $B=\{0,1,2,3\}$ for $\beta$, $G = \{0.2, 0.5, 0.8, 0.9, 0.99\}$ for $\gamma$, and $R = \{0.2, 0.5, 0.8, 0.9, 0.99\}$ for $\rho$.
+To solve the MLE problem in Proposition~\ref{prop:mle_form}, we modeled the FBG disturbance $\epsilon_{i,t}$ using a Laplace distribution and used a grid search procedure for $s_0$, $\beta$, $\rho$, and $\gamma$ ($s_0$, $\beta$ only for expanded scenarios), allowing us to cast Problem~\eqref{eq:mle_prob} as a mixed integer linear program.
+Specifically, the choice of a Laplace distribution allowed us to linearize the objective function with an absolute value by introducing auxiliary variables \citep{wolsey1999integer}, while the grid search fixed the variables leading to multilinear terms each time the optimization problem was solved, resulting in a mixed integer linear problem. we performed grid search on two parameters ($s_0$ and $\beta$), where we searched over $S=\{0,1,2,3\}$ for $s_0$ and $B=\{0,1,2,3\}$ for $\beta$.
 We define the following variables for the grid search procedure.
 Let $x^*$ denote the best optimal solution found through grid search and let $w^*$ denote corresponding optimal value.
-We let $\Bar{x}$ be a variable that stores the current best optimal solution, let $\Bar{w}$ be a variable that stores the current best optimal value, let $w^{\textnormal{UB}}$ denote the upper bound on $w^*$ to initialize the algorithm, and let $q$ represent the optimal value to a particular grid search instance obtained by solving the parameter estimation problem stated in Proposition~\ref{prop:mle_form} (denoted below as optProb).
+We let $\Bar{x}$ be a variable that stores the current best optimal solution, let $\Bar{w}$ be a variable that stores the current best optimal value, let $w^{\textnormal{UB}}$ denote the upper bound on $w^*$ to initialize the algorithm, and let $w$ represent the optimal value to a particular grid search instance obtained by solving the parameter estimation problem stated in Proposition~\ref{prop:mle_form} (denoted below as optProb).